 Your daily schedule is just that, a list of things that need to be done on a daily basis to clean and tidy up your home.
 Try to keep this list as simple as possible to keep yourself from getting overwhelmed since these are tasks you plan to do everyday.

-Be realistic in how much time these tasks will take, and how much time you've got, so your list is not longer than that time frame.
+Obviously you do not need to stick to my list.
+Add to it, subtract from it, add something completely different.
+It needs to be tailored to you and your lifestyle for your schedule to work.
+But whatever you choose be realistic in how much time these tasks will take, and how much time you've got, so your list is not longer than that time frame.

 You may also want to break up the daily cleaning schedule further, determining what items you'll do in the morning, versus the evening, or mid-day for example.
 Take your typical schedule into account when making these determinations so you're not trying to schedule things for when you're out of the house or it would be otherwise inconvenient to do some cleaning and tidying chores.